thoughtbot/props_template/README.md

 ## Change key format
 By default, keys are not formatted.
 This is intentional.
-By being explicity with your keys, it makes your views quicker and more easily searchable when working in Javascript land.
+By being explicity with your keys, it makes your views quicker and more easily diggable when working in Javascript land.

 If you must change this behavior, override it in an initializer and cache the value: